inpout-marcel/slack-bot-quotastic/README.md

 # Quotastic (by Build To Sell B.V.)

-A fun Slack bot to save your team's best quotes! 💬
+A fun Slack bot to save your team's best quotes! 💬 Designed to run on Glitch.

 ## Features